northsack/F24_Team2_FormulaSAE/Reports/Experimental Analysis.md

 The motor successfully spun at low throttle levels without load.
 Grinding began when the throttle was pushed further, confirming the motor's current needs exceeded the power supply’s limit.

 ### Test 2: Maximum Torque Recording
+"Maximum torque" refers to the highest torque recorded by the motor controller when gradually increasing the throttle until the motor reaches its malfunction point.
+During this process, motor speed behavior was observed, and torque and voltage were recorded at the peak point.
+The highest voltage and torque values displayed by the motor controller software at this point were designated as max voltage and max torque.

 | Run | Max Throttle Voltage (V) | Max Torque (Nm) |
 |-----|---------------------------|-----------------|